yabje/scoresaber-wiki/wiki/beginners-guide.md

 ### In-Game ScoreSaber Overview

-by pressing on the big yellow ScoreSaber Button right at the top of the leaderboard:
+by pressing on the big yellow ScoreSaber button right at the top of the leaderboard:

 ![Lb_top](~@images/beginners-guide/ScoreSaber_6.png)